US says it won't cede leadership of IS fight despite pullout

 "America will continue to lead in giving those who would destroy us no quarter," Pompeo said.

+Even as he spoke, senior military official acknowledged to lawmakers that with the pullout, "it is going to be difficult to keep up the pressure."
+Maj.
+Gen. James Hecker, the vice director of operations for the Joint Chiefs of Staff, told the House Armed Services Committee that "there will be a decrease in the amount of pressure that we will be able to apply."

+Hecker said others would have to carry the burden once the U.S. left.
 Pompeo called on the coalition to increase intelligence-sharing, repatriate and prosecute captured foreign fighters and accelerate stabilization efforts so IS remnants cannot reconstitute in Iraq, Syria or elsewhere.
 He said the fight is entering a new stage where those allied against IS must confront a "decentralized jihad" with more than military force.

 Pompeo mentioned the suicide bombing claimed by IS that killed four Americans — two service members, a Pentagon civilian and a U.S. contractor — in the northern Syrian town of Manbij last month.
 Manbij was liberated from IS control in 2016.